What are the dates of Orientation?

 - The term for which a student has been admitted to start at the University

-- A student’s admissions classification (freshman, lower-division transfer, or upper-division transfer)
+- A student’s admissions classification (first-time-in-college, lower-division transfer, or upper-division transfer)

 - A student’s intended major